aquasecurity/trivy/README.md

 <img src="imgs/alpine.png" width="500">

 `Trivy` has high accuracy and high precision, while GCR did not detect any vulnerability.
-Althogh Docker Hub has many True Positive, it also has many False Positive.
+Although Docker Hub has many True Positive, it also has many False Positive.

 ### RHEL/CentOS